Technology and Disaster Recovery Plan

 Prevention of loss of data in the event of media failures is achieved through the implementation of redundant and cyclical backup tapes that are stored both on-site and off-site.

-The CDS system has been developed by Millennium IT Ltd and is maintained by the IT team of CDS.
-The system has been customized by CDS to suit requirements of the Mauritian market as well as to meet the G30 Recommendations as well as other international standards.
+The CDS system has been developed by Millennium IT Ltd and is entirely maintained by the IT team of CDS.
+The system has been customized by CDS to suit market requirements as well as to meet international standards.